oidc-sweden/specifications/swedish-oidc-fed-profile.md

 \[[OpenID.Federation](#openid-federation)\] (section 7)
 provides two alternative locations for Entity Configuration data relative to the subject's Entity Identifier URL.
 If the location specified by RFC8414 fails, data retrieval SHOULD be retried using the alternate location.
-Specifying the `entity_configuration_location` also for the `well_known` is therefore RECOMMENDED to allow Resolvers to know the exact URL and thus avoiding multiple retrieval attempts at multiple URLs.
+It is therefore RECOMMENDED to specify `location` also for the `well_known` publication type.
+This enables Resolvers to identify the precise URL, thereby eliminating the need for multiple attempts to retrieve data from various URLs.

 <a name="metadata"></a>
 ## 4. Metadata